Ethics in Open Access Scientific Publishing

 Increased visibility is seen in the number of citations, academic influence, social media representation, faster publication times, and more.

 Furthermore, the commonly used CC BY licenses determine the rights of both authors and users when accessing material by clearly defining the terms of access and reuse.
-This removes the chance of conflicts over reuse whilst also ensuring there are more freely available than is possible through traditional copyright.
+This removes the chance of conflicts over reuse whilst also ensuring that research is more freely available than is possible through traditional copyright.

-When looking for Open Access journals, the Directory of Open Access Journals is a useful resource, as inclusion involves vetting journals to ensure the highest ethical standards are being followed.
+When looking for Open Access journals, the Directory of Open Access Journals (DOAJ) is a useful resource.
+Inclusion involves vetting journals to ensure the highest ethical standards are being followed.
+As of July 2025, over 400 MDPI journals are indexed in DOAJ.

 Ensuring Open Access remains ethical